Your Workers Comp Hearing

 In a perfect world, employers would take safety issues seriously and do everything they could to prevent accidents.
 If accidents happened anyway, employers and their insurance companies would then provide fair settlements to workers.
 Unfortunately, we do not live in a perfect world.
 Employers and insurance companies are often more concerned about profitability than human lives and livelihoods.

 Because of this, your workers’ compensation case might fail to settle and then end up in a courtroom.
 If this is the case, you might feel nervous about your workers’ compensation hearing.
-However, an experienced attorney can help you overcome many of the complexities that might arise in your case and in the courtroom.
+However, an experienced attorney can help you overcome many of the complexities that might arise in your case and the courtroom.

 What Is a Workers’ Compensation Hearing?

 If your case goes to court, then a judge will schedule a formal hearing to listen to both sides.
 When insurance companies deny claims, this might lead to you finally receiving benefits.
 Workers’ comp court hearings also determine how much money you should receive for your injuries.
-The specifics of the court hearing and how it works differs by state based on the laws in place, so keep this in mind.
+The specifics of the court hearing and how it works differ by state based on the laws in place, so keep this in mind.

 What Should I Expect at a Workers’ Comp Hearing?